groq/mlagility/docs/tools_user_guide.md

 `benchit cache report` analyzes the state of all builds in a build cache and saves the result to a CSV file.
 It presents the following options:

 - `-d CACHE_DIR, --cache-dir CACHE_DIR` Search path for builds (defaults to ~/.cache/mlagility)
+- `-r REPORT_DIR, --report-dir REPORT_DIR` Path to folder where report will be saved (defaults to current working directory)

 > _Note_: `cache report` is not available as an API.